subediupadesh/PhaseField_CRAMS/README.md

-The documentation of PhaseField_CRAMS is made in the work with the following title:
+The documentation of PhaseField_CRAMS is available in:

 ## Integrating experiments and phase field method through informatics  for tailored corrosion performance of additively manufactured steel microstructures.